PixelMister/Pokengine/docs/HowTo_Guides/lottery-corner.md

 This would award the Second Prize.

 !!! note
-    The order of the numbers doesn't have to match, even though the dialogue in game says so, thats purely for flavor.
+    The order of the numbers doesn't have to match, even though the dialogue in game says so - that's purely for flavor.

 ## Prize Tiers